sirkon/fenneg/README.md

 ```

 # What it is about.

+It helps to create compact and performant binary encoding and decoding for:

+- Operation logs.
+- Structures.

+This library can be used to create both standalone utilities with CLI or using runners like it is done
+in the [example](./example/main.go).
+Beware though it is not recommended to use this library as a dependency
+of your projects directly.
+An approach with some inner module of your project that will generate
+things is preferable, something placed in `internal/tools/`.:q

+# Operation logs.

 Imagine we have some KV storage.
 This means we have a snapshot and an operations log with operations records: